EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/assisted-migration.md

       "ProxyTo": ""
     ```

-3. Use the **.NET Upgrade Assistant** to migrate the models, classes, services from the **eShopLegacyWebForms** project.
+3. Use the **.NET Upgrade Assistant** to migrate the models, classes, and services from the **eShopLegacyWebForms** project.
 When using the Upgrade tool on a class, the target class will have its dependencies upgraded with it.
 For this example, the **Global.asax.cs** file will be used.
-Because it's the root class of the application, all of the app's dependencies will listed in the upgrade and chosen by default.
+Because it's the root class of the application, all the app's dependencies will be listed in the upgrade and chosen by default.

     {: .note-title }
-    > Using the Global.asax.cs may be not be productive for all scenarios.
+    > Using the Global.asax.cs may not be productive for all scenarios.
 For example, in larger applications individual files or features might be better to target for simplicity.

     * Select the **Upgrade Class** action from the **Summary** screen, or the **Upgrade** menu.